 Most travel bloggers take a few minutes after they write a post to share it on their social media and let their friends know that they wrote a new article.
 But how do you expect that message to get outside of your friendship group?

 To get traffic from strangers, you’re going to need to join groups, events, and pages on your social media networks where you can talk to others interested in travel.
 Don’t make the mistake of entering groups where everybody is promoting their blogs because nobody will read anything.

 Instead, join proactive networks where users ask for advice.
 Then, when you see an opportunity to help someone you can share a relevant post from your blog with them.
-This gives them a great reason to visit your blog and makes it more likely that they will become a lifelong reader.
+This gives them a great reason to visit your blog and makes it more likely that they will become lifelong readers.

 Ranking for High Traffic Keywords

-Finally, you can use search engine optimization (SEO) to rank for high volume keywords that people are searching for on Google, Yahoo and Bing.
+Finally, you can use search engine optimization (SEO) to rank for high volume keywords that people are searching for on Google, Yahoo, and Bing.
 These phrases are regularly used by people across the world to search for information, and by ranking high, you can bring in massive amounts of traffic to your blog.

 The first step is to find out which keywords you want to target.
 You can do this using a keyword research tool which will show you the number of people searching a term each month and even how difficult it will be to rank for.